ortyomka/Wave-algorithm/Wave-algorithm/README.txt

-В файл LABIRINT.txt вводшь лабиринт.
+In file LABIRINT.txt you enter the maze.
-Обозначения:
+Designations:
-'#' - стенка;
+'#' - wall;
-' ' - свободное пространство
+' ' - space;
-'*' - Начальная/ конечная точка
+'*' - start and finish;

-Пример LABIRINT.txt:
+Example LABIRINT.txt:

 ##########
 #    ## ##